The Bankrate promise

-Sometimes Chase will automatically increase your credit limit, and other times Chase will ask you if you’d like a credit limit increase.
+Sometimes Chase will automatically increase your credit limit, or ask you if you’d like a credit limit increase.
 Responding to these targeted credit limit increase offers is a great way to build your credit.
 These kinds of offers should appear when you log in to your Chase account, though you may also get an email notifying you of a new or outstanding offer.
 If you accept the offer, the increased credit limit is automatically applied to your account.

 How long does a credit line increase take?

 In many cases, it only takes a few minutes to learn the results of a credit line increase request.
 Once you’ve been approved for a credit line increase request, it should be applied to your account immediately.

 How much of my credit limit should I be using?

 It’s a good idea to use no more than 30 percent of your available credit, with an ideal utilization ratio of under 10 percent.
 This means if your total credit limit is $1,000, your balance should not exceed $300.
 If you use more than 30 percent of your available credit, it could have a negative effect on your credit score.

 Keep in mind that this guideline primarily applies to revolving balances that stay on your card from month to month.
 For example, if you have a $1,000 credit limit and charge $500 to your card, it won’t affect your credit utilization as long as you pay the balance off in full before the end of your grace period.